steveharoz/research_approach/README.md

 # Goals

-The primary aim of an empirical research project is to gain a generalizable understanding of some object truth.
+The primary aim of an empirical research project is to gain a generalizable understanding of some objective truth.
 The application and discovery of phenomena, while valuable, are secondary goals to explaining how something works, why some phenomenon occurs, and describing its extent and limits.

 # Ethics